muratk5n/thirdwave/en/README.md

 created to address our shortcomings.

-"Does the running of Nature, The Grand Simulation, or the current order of our things require mathematics, in the background?"
+"Does the running of Nature, The Grand Simulation, or the current order of things require mathematics, in the background?"

 ---